7 times Cardi B gave us her best financial advice

 Just because you've got dat cash, doesn't mean you have to spend it all in one place.

-There are loads of different ways to learn about money, a degree is just one of them.
+There are loads of different ways to learn about money.

 Which brings us to our next point...